MelanieBierbaum/CourseraCapstone2/README.md

 # CourseraCapstone2
-files for Coursera course "Applied Data Science with Capstone" - try Jupiter Integration
+files for Coursera course "Applied Data Science with Capstone"